 What Autism Looks Like in Everyday Life

 Understanding autism is an ongoing opportunity to deepen awareness, recognize strengths, and reflect on how inclusion can be supported in everyday environments.
+Every person’s experience of autism is unique.
+Autism is part of daily life at home, in school, and in the community – shaping routines, communication, learning, and relationships in different ways.

 Routines and Predictability are Key